shopyo/shopyo/docs/contrib.rst

     .. note::

-        As a sanity check, you can run ``git branch`` to see the current branch you are on
+        As a sanity check, you can run ``git branch`` to see the current branch you are on in case your terminal is not setup to show the current branch.

 -   Make sure to write tests for any new featues you add.
 To run the whole testsuite, see the command below.
 This many take a while.
-See `Testing <testing.html>`_ for useful commands such as running only the tests that you wrote for example.
+See `Testing <testing.html>`_ for useful commands such as to run only the tests that you wrote for example.

     .. code-block:: bash